mrdirno/00-ALL-STARS/README.md

 ## 📞 Contact

-This is an autonomous research system.
-Drop hypotheses in `input_hypotheses/` and agents will process them according to the complete scientific discovery protocol v2.0.
+This is an autonomous validation framework.
+Drop hypotheses in `input_hypotheses/` and agents will validate them according to the complete validation protocol v2.0.

 ---